 This amendment specifies a new PHY layer and modifications to the IEEE 802.11 MAC that enhance light communications (ELC).

-This amendment specifies a PHY that provides:
+This amendment specifies a PHY that:

-Introduces new channelization in the electrical domain that enhance operations in 800 nm to 1,000 nm band
+May introduce new channelization in the electrical domain that enhance operations in 800 nm to 1,000 nm band

-Extends operations to a new optical domain 1200 – 1600 nm
+May extend operations to a new optical domain 400 – 500 nm and 1200 – 1600 nm

-Support for the latest IEEE 802.11 amendments
+Alignment with the latest IEEE 802.11 amendments such as 11be, 11bn, and 11bq (IMMW)

-The use of wavelength division multiplexing
+Enhance use of wavelength division multiplexing

-Expands the multi-link operation defined in the sub-7 GHz band specifications to support non-standalone operation in the optical spectrum
+Expands the multi-link operation defined in the sub-7 GHz band specifications to also support non-standalone operation in the optical spectrum

+May introduce simpler integration of the IEEE 802.11 baseband with optical frontends

+May introduce techniques to reduce the peak-to-average-power ratio

 Feature changes relevant to LC shall be limited to Clause 33 in the current IEEE 802.11 document and relevant sections that define the reuse of existing PHY and MAC specifications.

 This amendment shall ensure coexistence with legacy IEEE 802.11 devices operating in the identified unlicensed bands.